-Get the Hobart Handler welder at Tractor Supply Co. or at Northern Tool + Equipment.
+Get the Hobart Handler welder for beginners at Amazon, Tractor Supply Co., or Northern Tool + Equipment.

-The Super Deal Pro is a budget-friendly flux core welder with the inherent simplicity that the process offers.
-It includes absolutely everything the beginner needs to start welding, including welding wire.
-It plugs into a standard outlet and can weld to a maximum of 3/16 inch in mild steel.
+The Vivohome is a budget-friendly flux core welder with the inherent simplicity that the process offers.
+It includes everything the beginner needs to start welding, including welding wire.
+It plugs into a standard outlet and can weld mild steel and stainless steel but not aluminum.

-A weight of 38 pounds offers reasonable portability.
-However, with a minimum 50-amp output, it isn’t a tool for delicate welding.
+A weight of slightly over 34 pounds offers reasonable portability.
+However, with a minimum 50-amp output, this isn’t a tool for delicate welding.
 Also, somewhat confusingly, although “130” is in the name, the maximum output is 120 amps.
-In real performance terms it doesn’t compete with the Hobart, but it is a practical way to start welding for those who have very little to invest.
+In real performance terms, it doesn’t compete with high-quality MIG welders like the Hobart Handler touted above, but it is a practical way to start welding for those who have very little to invest.

 - Amps: 50 to 120

-Get the Super Deal Pro welder on Amazon.
+Get the Vivohome welder for beginners at Amazon.

-Beginners who want to try TIG welding will probably want to do so with minimum outlay, and the S7 TIG/Stick welder is a very affordable approach.
+Beginners eager to try TIG welding will probably want to do so with minimum outlay, and the S7 TIG/stick/arc welder is very affordable.
 It will run off a standard household supply or from a generator for those who want to use the stick process outdoors.
-It is light and very easy to carry around.
+It is lightweight at just under 18 pounds and very easy to carry around.

 At 85 percent, the duty cycle is the highest we have seen on any welder for beginners.
 Part of that is due to relatively low heat generation, and the maximum thickness in steel is 3/16 of an inch.
-It will also weld stainless but not aluminum.
+The S7 will weld stainless steel but not aluminum.

-Considering the low price, there might be some concerns over durability.
-However, this is a very popular entry-level TIG welder, and feedback is largely positive.
-That said, the instructions provided aren’t very clear.
-In general we would recommend the help of a pro or a local class to get started with TIG welding anyway.
+Considering the low price, there might be some concerns over durability—yet this is a very popular entry-level TIG welder, and feedback is largely positive.
+Unfortunately, the instructions provided aren’t very clear, and in general we recommend that anyone hoping to start TIG welding gets help from a pro or takes a local class to learn the basics.